medik8s/docs/remediation/self-node-remediation/faq.md

 Self Node Remediation has 3 CRDs:
 * SelfNodeRemediationConfig - automatically created by the operator.
 Contains configuration for the self node remediation daemonset, and can be modified by the user.
 * SelfNodeRemediation - the health detection system (e.g. MHC/NHC) should create instance of this CR to signal that a node/machine is unhealthy.
 * SelfNodeRemediationTemplate - automatically created by the operator and should be referenced in the MHC/NHC CR.
-This is currently empty but we might be used to pass some remediation configuration.
+This CRD defines the remediation strategy for the nodes.
+The following remediation strategies are available:
+  * ResourceDeletion (default):
+    This remediation strategy removes the pods and associated volume attachments on the node rather than the node object.
+This strategy helps to recover workloads faster.
+ResourceDeletion is the default remediation strategy.
+  * OutOfServiceTaint:
+    This remediation strategy will add the out-of-service taint which is a new well-known taint "node.kubernetes.io/out-of-service" that enables automatic deletion of pv-attached pods on failed nodes, "OutOfServiceTaint" is only supported on clusters with k8s version 1.26+ or OCP/OKD version 4.13+.

 ## Does Self Node Remediation work on its own as a standalone operator?
 Self Node Remediation is a remediation/fencing system.
 It doesn't provide any health detection system.